dmfigol/nornir-apps/README.md

 To run these examples, you need an environment with IOS-XE routers.
 You can have any number, but at least two is recommended.
 You would also want to modify the inventory folder with the details for your environment (IP addresses, credentials).

-On the control machine, you need to have Python 3.6+ installed (though it was tested on Python 3.7.5).
+On the control machine, you need to have Python 3.6+ installed (tested on Python 3.7.7).
 Dependencies are managed with [poetry](https://python-poetry.org/).
 After cloning the repository, use `poetry install` to install dependencies.
 When you are running the scripts, you would want to prepend them with `poetry run`, for example: `poetry run python scripts/gather_commands.py`.
 Run scripts in the root of the repository.

 #### License
 It is MIT licensed.
 Feel free to do whatever you want with the code (including commercial use).
 No attribution is required.